 Mahira skillfully leverages her influence to support social causes.
 In 2018, Mahira began working with UNHCR to advocate for the protection and support for self-reliance of 1.4 million Afghan refugees in Pakistan.
 She has participated in field missions, visiting UNHCR’s Voluntary Repatriation Centre in Nowshera and a refugee settlement in Karachi.
 She has also accompanied the High Commissioner during one such visit.

-During Mahira’s field missions, she was moved by the stories of resilience and hope of returning refugee families, school-aged refugee children and refugees learning livelihood skills.
+During Mahira’s field missions, she was moved by the stories of resilience and hope of refugee families, school-aged refugee children and refugees learning livelihood skills.
 In particular, she noted that refugee children have aspirations and emphasized the vital role of education in their lives.
 She later noted that she “didn’t choose this cause, this cause chose [her]”, and called for collective efforts to find solutions for refugees in Pakistan.

 Mahira continues to mobilize audiences of all ages with her wit and wisdom, speaking on many platforms.
 These include the Global Teacher’s Prize Ceremony hosted by the Varkey Foundation in Dubai, the Aga Khan University Special Lecture Series in Karachi and TEDxLahore.
 She also supported UNHCR’s Everyone Counts Campaign.

 In February 2020, Mahira Khan participated as a panelist in the Refugee Summit Islamabad, which marked forty years of Afghan refugee situation in Pakistan.
 During her remarks, she emphasized that international communities could help mobilize additional political, financial and technical support for the implementation of the Solutions Strategy for Afghan Refugees.
 She mentioned that it was an honor to “share the stage with refugees”.